-If you filed Schedule CR, Credit for Tax Paid to Other States; Schedule NR; or Schedule ICR, Illinois Credits, with your original Form IL-1040 or previously filed Form IL-1040-X, you must complete and attach corrected schedules.
-For each change you make, you must give an explanation in Step 1, Line G.
+If you filed Schedule CR, Credit for Tax Paid to Other States; Schedule NR; Schedule ICR, Illinois Credits; or Schedule IL-EIC, Illinois Earned Income Credit with your original Form IL-1040 or previously filed Form IL-1040-X, you must complete and attach corrected schedules to your Form IL-1040-X. For each change you make, you must provide an explanation in Step 1, Line G.